Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots: Numerical Simulation

 \subsection{Adapt to Object Uncertainty}

-First, we will compare the performance of our proposed method with the conventional MPC presented in \cite{DiCarlo2018DynamicControl} to verify the effectiveness of our framework.
+First, we will compare the performance of our proposed method with the conventional MPC presented in \cite{DiCarlo2018a} to verify the effectiveness of our framework.
 We tested our controller when the robot tries to push an object of $3$ $kg$ and $5$ $kg$ with the desired velocity of $0.3$ $m/s$.
 The friction coefficient between the ground and the object is $0.6$.
 All the parameters related to the object's inertia and geometry are unknown to the robot.
 As shown in \figref{fig:comparing_result}, while the conventional MPC fails to track the desired velocity, our proposed method shows an accurate tracking result.

 The mass estimation for the $5$ $kg$ object is also provided in \figref{subfig:estimated_mass}.
 As shown in \figref{fig:comparing_result}, the mass estimation error will be maintained within the small range.
 Remember equation \eqref{eq:proof 2} in \secref{sec:stability}, we proved that the mass estimation error ($\tilde{m}_b$) will remain bounded.
 In addition, the magnitude of the error can be reduced by increasing the adaptation gain $\bm{\Gamma}_m$.
 By increasing the $\bm{\Gamma}_m$, the control signals will be updated faster; however, for the reliability and robustness of the control scheme, it is essential to obtain smooth control signals.
+Comparing \figref{subfig: velocity_tracking} and \figref{subfig:estimated_mass} indicates that the estimated mass increases when the robot starts walking, even before contacting the object.
+This is plausible due to the error in velocity tracking at the start of walking since the adaptation law \eqref{eq:adaptation law 1} depends on the composite error $\bm{s}$.